Community 1:1 friendship

 We’re looking for role models with great social skills and the ability to focus on people’s needs to partake in our program.

 In order to take part, you’ll also need to:

 - be able to commit to the role for 12 months

 - be able to commit 2 to 3 hours a fortnight for a one-to-one friendship match

-- undergo a National Police Check.
-If you have lived outside of Australia for longer than 12 months in the past 10 years, you will need to provide Melbourne City Mission with an International Police Check.
+- if you have lived outside of Australia for longer than 12 months in the past 10 years, you will need to provide Melbourne City Mission with an International Police Check.

 - meet with the CFP staff for an initial interview

 We provide volunteers with ongoing support through training programs, newsletters, emails and phone calls, with face to face catch-ups also available.